13 common garden pests and how to treat them

 Garden pest: cabbage white caterpillar

 You may have spent all summer growing your own vegetable garden, but this very hungry caterpillar enjoys nothing more than munching the leaves of cabbages and other brassica plants, including cauliflower, kale and broccoli.
-Active around June to September, they can have a devastating impact on your patch.
+Active between June and September, they can have a devastating impact on your patch.

 Cabbage white caterpillar: treatment